We’re here to help! If you didn’t find your answer below, contact us at firstname.lastname@example.org

 Only the person who created the ride can delete it.
 That person goes to the screen with the ride details and taps on the pencil icon in the upper right corner.
 From there you can edit any details on the ride as well as delete it entirely.

 When you first use Pogo you will be asked to give Pogo access to the contacts on your phone.
 This makes it very easy to connect with people on Pogo and set up shared rides.
 We don’t share your Contacts with any third parties – it is only to make your Pogo experience work better for you.
-If you would like to change Pogo’s access to your phone contacts, go to the Settings menu in the app and click on Permissions.
+If you would like to change Pogo’s access to your phone contacts, tap Me in the bottom nav of the app, go to the Settings menu, and click on Permissions.

 When you first use Pogo you will be asked to give Pogo permission to send you notifications.
 These are commonly referred to as “push notifications” and are messages that pop up for a brief moment on your phone when you have it unlocked, or may appear on your phone’s lock screen.
 Pogo uses these notifications to alert you to events in the Pogo app, such as someone requesting a ride from you; that a driver has confirmed they will drive your child as you requested; that a driver can no longer drive your child; and that your child has been picked up or dropped off.
-If you would like to change Pogo’s ability to send you notifications, go to the Settings menu in the app and click on Permissions.
+You can find these Notifications by tapping Notifications in the boom nav of the app.
+If you would like to change Pogo’s ability to send you notifications, tap Me in the bottom nav of the app, go to the Settings menu, and click on Permissions.

 Pogo requires trust so that we can confidently have our children share rides safely as part of an interconnected community.
 This level of trust requires authenticity and transparency.
 Users on Pogo need to be real, verifiable people and represent themselves honestly and openly.
 We strive to provide the tools and policies to make that possible.